darioems/lightbulb/tools/aws_lab_setup/README.md

 1. Create an Amazon AWS account.

-2. Create an [Access Key ID and Secret Access Key](http://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSGettingStartedGuide/AWSCredentials.html).
+2. Create an Access Key ID and Secret Access Key.
 Save the ID and key for later.

+  - New to AWS and not sure what this step means?
+[Click here](aws-directions/AWSHELP.md)

 3. Install `boto` and `boto3`.